takebackyouripad/takebackyouripad.github.io/README.md

 #### Can the school see from their end if you have done this?
 It's possible.
 We're working on ways to make the school's MDM server think that the iPad has been registered without it actually having done so.

+#### Can I avoid having to type out the URL every time I connect to a new network?
+If you have a Mac, try creating a configuration profile with Apple Configurator 2 that includes the proxy.
+However, this strategy appears to be temporary.
+For some reason, the iPad slowly reverts back to the school state if this is your only means of protection.
+Be sure to also manually add the proxy URL to each WiFi network.

 ## FAQ for Teachers and Administrators
 #### Students are goofing off in class a lot more now!
 How can we stop them?